Analytical Balances

-Highly precise laboratory balances for measuring mass, typically designed with an enclosed measuring pan to avoid the influences of dust and air currents; may include vibration resistance, data transfer, automation, and capacity range options.
+Highly precise laboratory balances are essential tools for accurately measuring mass in scientific and research settings.
+These balances are typically designed with an enclosed measuring pan to prevent the influences of dust and air currents, ensuring the accuracy of measurements.

 Analytical balances are the most used balances in a laboratory.
 They have a maximum weighing capacity between 60 g and 520 g, coming with a readability of 0.1 mg they are commonly used for weighing small samples.
 Sometimes lab balances with a readability of 0.01 mg or 10 µg are also called analytical balances.
 To meet the requirements of your specific application, specially designed weighing pans, sample holders, and software applications are available to simplify your weighing processes and lab workflows.